lrossi95/lrossi95.github.io/content/papers/paper3/index.md

 ---
 title: "Picture Perfect?
 The Impact of Images in Second-Hand Marketplaces"
-date: 2024-06-14
+date: 2024-12-16
 tags: ["Second hand", "Sustainabilty", "Platforms", "Pre-owned"]
 author: ["Luca Rossi"]

-# description: "This article explores pricing dynamics and consumer behavior in the second-hand market, emphasizing the significant role of privacy in user interactions and decision-making.
-It delves into how privacy concerns influence buying and selling practices, impacting overall market efficiency and trust."
-# summary: "This article explores pricing dynamics and consumer behavior in the second-hand market, emphasizing the significant role of privacy in user interactions and decision-making.
-It delves into how privacy concerns influence buying and selling practices, impacting overall market efficiency and trust."
-description: "This article investigates the role of images in influencing sales outcomes in second-hand marketplaces.
-By examining pricing strategies and consumer behavior on platforms where users act as micro-entrepreneurs, it evaluates whether sharing personal images enhances sales performance.
-The analysis also considers the privacy trade-offs of image sharing and explores the factors motivating users to share specific types of images."
+description: "This article investigates the role of images in influencing sales in second-hand marketplaces."
+summary: "This article investigates the role of images in influencing sales in second-hand marketplaces."
-summary: "This article investigates the role of images in influencing sales outcomes in second-hand marketplaces.
+# summary: "This article investigates the role of images in influencing sales outcomes in second-hand marketplaces.
 By examining pricing strategies and consumer behavior on platforms where users act as micro-entrepreneurs, it evaluates whether sharing personal images enhances sales performance.
 The analysis also considers the privacy trade-offs of image sharing and explores the factors motivating users to share specific types of images."

 ---